JustinFay01/atmos/docs/questions.md

 - Do we need to support multiple units?
 - What happens when the program starts?
 Does it read the last known values from a persistent store or start fresh?
 - How much historical data should be kept?
 Is there a retention policy?

-# Technical Questions

 - How should the application handle the case where the RS-485 sensor is not available or fails to respond?
-- How should migrations be handled?

 **Additional Questions to Consider (Self-Hosted Docker Focus):**